Explore Dynamic Strength → Strength that moves

 Compared to machines: Machines are controlled and beginner-friendly.
 But they do the stabilising for you.
 The strength you build doesn't always show up when the rails are gone.

 The kettlebell teaches your body to manage load through space before you specialise.
-That's why it comes first.
+That's why it often sits at the starting point of movement-based training.

 Good for:

-Beginners learning to move well under load.
+• Beginners learning how to move well under load.
 The kettlebell rewards good mechanics and exposes poor ones early, which accelerates learning.

 Not ideal if:

-You dislike learning technique.
+• You prefer to avoid technique-based training.
 Kettlebell movements have a skill component.
 Swings, cleans, and snatches take practice to do well.
 If you'd rather not think about form, machines are easier.

 You don't need a library of movements to begin.
 Three will take you a long way: